-Chairman Smith informed the audience that the Board had decided to make a slight alteration with Public Comment and the change would apply to those who came to comment on the proposed alignment to the West Fayetteville Bypass.
-He said public comment for that item would be allowed at the time the item was addressed by the Board so there would be no disjunct between the topic and its related public comments.
+Chairman Smith informed the audience that the Board had decided to make a slight alteration with Public Comment and the change would apply to those who came to comment on the proposed alignment of Phase II of the West Fayetteville Bypass.
+He said public comment would be allowed at the time the item was discussed by the Board so there would be no disjunct between the topic and its related public comments.